CodexLink/SmartClassroomSystem/README.md

   - I might close this one down.
 But I believe this project is very hard to replicate physically.
 I just do hope I could get something on it, or even just credits were just fine.
 Keep in mind that the project is just a ***bare-minimum*** setup that could be possibly done in-home or from small-scale buildings with multiple rooms.
 I know this type of setup is possibly expensive, but we're just showing here the concept of what IoT can do nowadays.

 - ***Can I submit issues and submit a proposal for alternative methods?***
-  - That's a nice of you!
+  - That's nice of you!
 Yes you can, just make things a bit formal.
 Even though I don't have a template for making it descent and formal as possible.
-I would just give you freedom on how would you laid out the proposals or issue.
-Just label things out accordingly in my labels that I made.
+I would just give you freedom on how would you laid out the proposals or issues.
+Just label things out accordingly in the labels that I made.

 - ***This was such a medium-scale project!?
 How did you survive working on this one alone???***
   - I don't even know how I were able to survive this while learning throughout the semester.
-But hey, at least I wasn't suicidal or didn't got grave inside of a depression.
-But to be honest, I did survive by just literally working on it **non-stop**.
-You really have to sacrafice having fun and being go-happy with others.
+But hey, at least I wasn't suicidal or didn't got grave inside of depression.
+But to be honest, I did survive by just literally working on it **non stop**.
+You really have to sacrifice having fun and being go-happy with others.
 You really have to focus on it.
-Which in the end, **I was now quite emotionless, not being able to be happy at things that I want to be happy.** - ***DISCLAIMER - I'm not scaring you or other people at trying to sacrafice for the better, this was literally just happened due to circumstances.
+Which in the end, **I was now quite emotionless, not being able to be happy at things that I want to be happy.** - ***DISCLAIMER - I'm not scaring you or other people at trying to sacrifice for the better, this was literally just happened due to circumstances.
 Maybe there's a better way to code productively and not by just coding all times and ending up at being emotionless and blame self for such stupid reasons...***

 - ***I just checked the documentation and your recommendation is SO LONG!
 What the hell?
 So that means the project has a lot of flaws???***
-  - I would literally agree that it has quite few flaws. **NOT** a lot.
-Because majority of the functionalities of the system pretty works well in my own perspective.
+  - I would literally agree that it has quite a few flaws. **NOT** a lot.
+Because the majority of the functionalities of the system pretty works well in my own perspective.
 I could be wrong, because the fact that, we realized that during the pandemic online sessions.
-And we only fixed few things.
-But that fixes and adjustments didn't get committed in repository.
-Which is quite dissapointing.
-Anyway, IIRC the only problems or recommendations that I had is all about the implementation and how should I be using another components instead of having of what I currently have in the inventory.
+And we only fixed a few things.
+But that fixes and adjustments didn't get committed in the repository.
+Which is quite disappointing.
+Anyway, IIRC the only problems or recommendations that I had is all about the implementation and how should I be using other components instead of having of what I currently have in the inventory.

 - ***Can I ask question/s?***
   - Sure thing!
 Just be polite and I'll answer your question through my email indicated in my Github Profile!